MarjoleinAardewijn/web-design-1920/README.md

 The core functionality of this app is a date picker to see which trains he can take to go to his work or home.
 Normally, you need to type the departure and destination location and select a date and time of when you are leaving or need to be at your destination.
-But to make it more accessible for Marijn he can just click on some buttons using his trackpad or keyboard to see which trains he can take to go to his work or home.
+But to make it more accessible for Marijn, he can just click on some buttons using his trackpad or keyboard to see which trains he can take to go to his work or home.
 For more information about Marijn see: [User Scenario (Marijn)](#User-Scenario-(Marijn)).

 ## Table of Contents